 Worried about how you’re going to move with your four-legged family members?
-Here’s our lowdown on the common mistakes – and how to avoid them to ensure Move day goes smoothly.
+Here’s how to ensure Move day goes smoothly.

 As if moving house was not stressful enough, adding pets into the mix makes things that little bit harder.

 Dogs can get under your feet while you’re trying to get important jobs done, and cats may get stressed amidst all the commotion and might even run away.

 Given around 45% of the UK population own a pet, moving house with an animal is a situation that many of us will encounter at some point in our lives.